Nurego/nurego-wp/README.txt

 == Installation ==

-1. Upload the `nurego-wp/` folder to the `/wp-content/plugins/` directory
+1. Upload the `nurego-wp/` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Customize the settings in Settings/Nurego WordPress and render pricing data for a specific environment with  the parameters you set using [nurego-live] or [nurego-test]
+3. Customize the settings in Settings/Nurego WordPress and render pricing data for a specific environment with  the parameters you set using [nurego-live] or [nurego-test].

 == Frequently asked questions ==

 = Where do I find my API keys? =